noalbalint/linkmail/README.md

-### Motivation
+## Project Outline

-In USA and Canada, it is common to send an email to your political representative outlining your position.
-These emails are then collected and categorized by office staff, and the lawmaker will get a daily summary of how many people wrote in support or opposition of each topic.
+In the USA and Canada, creating an email campaign for a political topic is a great way to bring it to lawmakers' attention.
+These emails are collected, categorized, and reported by office staff daily, and if a lawmaker is not completely corrupt, this will influence their position on the topic.

+Because it can be overwhelming for individuals to write personalized emails for every cause they care about, some larger organizations (for example, [Ancient Forest Aliance](https://ancientforestalliance.org/take-action-for-forests/call-for-ecosystem-based-targets/)) have built dedicated webforms with pre-written emails that their members can easily sign and send.

+However, this type of solution is relatively time-consuming to set up, and generally out of reach grassroots micro-campaigners.

-Larger NGOs and political organizations have dedicated webforms for this type of thing, for example [Ancient Ecosystem Aliance](https://ancientforestalliance.org/take-action-for-forests/call-for-ecosystem-based-targets/).
-But smaller grassroots micro-campaigners generally do not have time of interest for such an involved solution.
-The standard approach is to put everything in a google doc and ask supporters to copy/paste this into an email manually.
+The current solution for most micro-campaigners is to put the information in a Google Doc, share it on social media, and ask supporters to manually copy/paste the recipient, subject, and body fields into an email.

-Linkmail eliminates the hassle of this manual copy-pasting process.

-Since many campaigners share their campaigns via social media platforms like Instagram, supporters are generally more in the mood to mindlessly scroll and not in the mood to put in a lot of effort.
-So the friction of switching between apps, copying and pasting multiple sections, and being forced to abandon their scrolling session causes many supporters to be lost.
-"I'll do it later," they think.

-So although the benefit provided by using Linkmail seems marginal, given the context of it's application, this small improvement can have a big impact.

-Also, when a government office receives thousands of identical emails, they put less value on them.
-If we can instead have hundreds of micro-campaigners writing personal emails which dozens of their friends will support, this will be more effective in creating change.

-### Project Details
+Unfortunately, the dopamine-rich social media landscape of social media is extremely unconducive to even such a trivial task.
+The small friction of switching between 3 apps and the awkward text editing functionality of smartphones causes many potential supporters to abandon their email and return to their scrolling session.

+#### Linkmail eliminates this friction by providing a simple 3-click solution to help campaigns succeed in this uniquely constrained environment.

+We also hope to encourage more people to become micro-campaigners with the intuitive, simple interface of [linkmail.co/create](https://linkmail.co/create).
+Political staffers put more weight on individual, unique emails.
+So thousands of people writing emails for dozens of their peers is more influential than dozens of organizations writing emails for thousands of their members.

+## Contribution Guidelines

 This project uses Vue 3 with typescript, tailwind CSS, Firebase Hosting and Cloud Firestore.